Sheldon Family

 About Christine

-Christine completed her bachelor’s degree with a focus in Counseling Psychology at Mesa State College, and then completed her master’s degree at Colorado State University Denver in Couples and Family Counseling.
-Since, she has worked with individuals, couples, and families of first-time offenders, addiction, domestic violence, and individuals with eating disorders.
+She earned her bachelor’s degree in Counseling Psychology from Mesa State College and her master’s degree in Couples and Family Counseling from Colorado University Denver.
+Throughout her career, she has worked with individuals, couples, and families navigating addiction, domestic violence, legal system involvement, and eating disorder recovery — experiences that inform her depth of understanding and commitment to systemic, relational healing.

 Services